jinchen-hu/ADT_Algo_Exercises/Algorithms/Common/Java.md

 Abstract class can have both abstract method and defined methods

-Abstract class in inherited by subclasses, while interface is implemented
+Abstract class is inherited by subclasses, while interface is implemented

 Interface can only have static variables

-A class can only extend one abstract class but mutiple interfaces
+A class can only extend one abstract class but implement mutiple interfaces